Lizzie Peacock - Harpist

 I started playing the harp when I was 16 years old.
 I'd already been learning the piano for 10 years - but then I went to a concert, spotted the harp and couldn't take my eyes off it.
-The harp looked stunning, it made a magical sound and I just knew straightaway that I needed to learn how to play this amazing instrument.
+The harp looked stunning, it made a magical sound and I just knew immediately that I needed to learn how to play this wonderful instrument.

 Here's a quick rundown of what I do these days.
 Get in touch on by email at firstname.lastname@example.org for any of the following:

 - Harp / harp and voice recitalist